MeDirect

-MeDirect Bank (Malta) plc (previously known as Mediterranean Bank) is a Maltese bank and financial services company.
+MeDirect (previously known as Mediterranean Bank) is a Maltese bank and financial services company.
 Headquartered in Sliema, its branches are located in Sliema and Victoria (Gozo).

+It operates a subsidiary bank also named MeDirect in Belgium.

-In September 2025, it was announced that Prague-based Banka Creditas had completed the purchase of MDB Group Limited, the parent company of MeDirect Bank (Malta) plc.
+In September 2025, it was announced that Prague-based Banka Creditas had completed the purchase of MDB Group Limited, the parent company of MeDirect.

 Overview

 MeDirect is a digital challenger bank, with two main lines of business, retail investing and specialised mortgage lending.
-In 2023, the bank also launched its web and mobile platform in the Netherlands with a dedicated Dutch language website.

-The third largest Maltese banking group in terms of total assets, MeDirect offers a wide range of services to retail and corporate clients, including, savings, investments, wealth management, lending facilities and daily banking services.

 As a consequence of being designated in 2015 as a Significant Institution under the criteria of European Banking Supervision, it is directly supervised by the European Central Bank.
-Its Joint Supervisory Team includes staff of the ECB, the Malta Financial Services Authority and the National Bank of Belgium.

-MeDirect Bank (Malta) plc has a subsidiary bank in Belgium where it is licensed and operates a direct bank known as MeDirect SA/NV that provides online investment opportunities and other saving products to retail investors.
+MeDirect Bank (Malta) plc has a subsidiary bank in Belgium, which since 2015 has a Belgian banking license and operates as a direct bank known as MeDirect Bank S.A.

 The MeDirect Bank Mastercard debit card.

 History

+Beginnings

-MeDirect Bank (Malta) plc started off as Mediterranean Bank in June 2004, becoming a fully licensed Maltese credit institution a year later.
+The bank started off as Mediterranean Bank in June 2004, becoming a fully licensed Maltese credit institution a year later.
 Its headquarters and sole offices at that time were in Valletta.
 In July 2009, the bank was acquired and recapitalised by AnaCap Financial Partners LLP, a UK private equity firm.
-The bank was extended with new offices in central London, and grew both in Malta and abroad.

-In 2010, Mediterranean Bank acquired a majority stake in Charts, a Maltese stockbroking, wealth management and corporate advisory firm, completing its takeover after five years, and then fully incorporating the Charts trading licence in 2018.
-This enabled MeDirect to offer investment advisory services, as well as corporate broking services to local and international companies.
+In 2010, Mediterranean Bank acquired a majority stake in Charts.

+Mediterranean Bank opened a subsidiary in Belgium in 2013 under the name MeDirect.
+In 2015 the Belgian subsidiary obtained a Belgian banking license and operates as a direct bank.

 The bank grew in Malta, creating branches in Sliema and Gozo, and acquiring Volksbank Malta Limited in 2014.

-In 2014, MeDirect became Malta's third largest bank.
-Its head office is located at The Centre – Tigne Point, Sliema.
+In 2014, Mediterranean Bank became Malta's third largest bank.

+New name and developments

+In 2017, Mediterranean Bank renamed itself to MeDirect Bank (Malta) plc..

-In 2021, MeDirect launched its home loans service in Malta, The bank now offers mortgages in Malta, Belgium and the Netherlands with a total portfolio in excess of €2.2 billion.
+In 2021, MeDirect launched its home loans service in Malta.

-In 2023, MeDirect Bank Malta launched its card services and hence entered the daily banking market.
+In 2023, MeDirect launched its card services and hence entered the daily banking market.

-As at 31 December 2024, the Group had a total of more than 155,000 customers who hold more than €5.9 billion in assets.
+As at 31 December 2024, the MDB Group (to which MeDirect belongs) had a total of more than 155,000 customers who hold more than €5.9 billion in assets.